Yume Nikki: Development and release

 Yume Nikki was developed and self-published by Kikiyama, a pseudonymous Japanese developer about whom very little is known.
 They created the game using the RPG Maker 2003 engine.
 Kikiyama first shared a build of the game on June 26, 2004, on the Japanese textboard 2channel.
 They continued to update the game until 2007, stopping at version 0.10.
 After its initial release, it received a fan-made English translation.
 From 2011 to 2018, Kikiyama's status was unknown as they were unresponsive to all contact.
 A popular theory was that they could have died, possibly in the 2011 Tōhoku earthquake.
-On January 10, 2018, Yume Nikki was released on Steam by publisher Playism, and Kadokawa Games, the developer of the RPG Maker software, confirmed that Kikiyama was still alive and involved with the project.
+Yume Nikki was officially distributed by publisher Playism via their Online Store in February 2012, under version name 0.10a, and went on to receive an English localization in June of the same year.
+In 2018, the game was released on Steam on January 10th, and on the Google Play Store and Apple App Store on August 30th.
+Kadokawa Games, the developer of the RPG Maker software, confirmed that Kikiyama was still alive and involved with the project.
 In 2023, Kikiyama was interviewed by Toby Fox in Famitsu.

 Reception

-Yume Nikki received positive critical reception for its unique, surreal visual style.
+Yume Nikki received positive critical reception for its unique, surrealist visual style.
 Its visual style has been compared to the 16-bit graphics of EarthBound.
 Ryan McSwain, writing for Hardcore Gaming 101, remarked that the game created surprisingly good visuals by using layering effects and "eye-catching animations".
 He also praised the game's music and sound design.
 Giada Zavarise of Rock Paper Shotgun said that the game's pixel-art style influenced a movement of indie horror games like Ao Oni and Ib.
 She also attributed some of the game's popularity to the fact that its "dreamy" imagery invites speculation about its meaning.
 Wireds Julie Muncy also pointed to the game's surreal imagery and said that it appeals to those interested in dream interpretation.

 The gameplay and atmosphere were also well-received by critics, who identified the game's emphasis on exploration as a major appeal.
 Some critics called it an early example of a walking simulator.
 Muncy described it as being "rich in atmospheric dream worlds" and said its surreal world-building logic creates uneasiness in players.
 McSwain and Zavarise agreed that the game's world was enjoyable to explore and had distinct and interesting locations.
 They both criticized the lack of any guides or maps, which made it too easy for the player to get stuck.
 McSwain also criticized the game's random events for being too difficult to encounter due to their rarity.
 Zavarise specifically said the early parts of the game, before the player is able to memorize paths and landmarks, were the most likely to drive new players away.